 13. Inflatable neck pillows can save on packing space without sacrificing neck support.
 If space isn’t an issue for you, the best neck pillow for a long flight is a memory foam one.

-Expert Traveller Tip: “Take a memory foam neck pillow, but use it to sit on instead of as a pillow for long haul flights.
+Travel Expert Tip: “Take a memory foam neck pillow, but use it to sit on instead of as a pillow for long haul flights.
 Turn it with the opening towards the seat, just like my chiropractor told me!”
 Corinne Spitznagel of Vancouver

 How to Dress for a Long Flight